Blackjacx/WWDC/CONTRIBUTING.md

 First of all the list is not sorted.
 If you want to add a new session, please just put it at the bottom.
 Don't forget to add an entry to the `table of contents` and your name to `Contributors` 🤝

-Please send a [GitHub Pull Request](https://github.com/Blackjacx/WWDC/compare) with a some notes of what you have done (read more about [pull requests](http://help.github.com/pull-requests/)).
+Please send a [GitHub Pull Request](https://github.com/Blackjacx/WWDC/compare) with some notes of what you have done (read more about [pull requests](http://help.github.com/pull-requests/)).

 Try to write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: